tact-lang/tact-language-server/README.md

 ---

-This language server/extension provides support for the [Tact programming language](https://tact-lang.org).
+This language server and an extension for VSCode-based editors provide support for the [Tact programming language](https://tact-lang.org).
 Tact is a next-generation programming language for building secure, scalable, and maintainable smart contracts on TON blockchain.

 ## Features